holgerd77/django-dynamic-scraper/docs/advanced_topics.rst

 Sometime the output of a website you want to scrape might depend on the values of some cookies sent to the server.
 For this occasion you can use the ``Cookies`` form in the request options tab, e.g. for setting the language of a website to ``english``.

+You can use attribute placeholders (e.g. "{title}") to inject results of item attributes scraped from the main page (no escaping of curly brackets inside JSON value strings).

 You can also use the ``{page}`` placeholder.
 This placeholder is replaced for consecutive pages according to your pagination parameters (see: :ref:`pagination`).